rkchamp25/IITB-Assignment-Jul-Dec2020-Batch2/README.md

 # Rohan_Kapoor_9599023170-IITB-Assignment-Jul-Dec2020-Batch2

 ## Handwritten Form Reader Web App
-To directly train or test the given model go to step 5 or
-Start from the beginnning

 ### 1. Create new environment
 If using anaconda then create new environment using this in the conda prompt else you can use the navigator as well